OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ### new-admin-conversion-page

 OED needs to allow an admin to see all unit conversions as a table.
 There would be a column for each [column in the database](#database-changes-for-units) and a row for each conversion.
+The actual code uses the new modal look with a card for each conversion.
 As usual, ids are converted to the name.
 This will be very similar to the meter and map admin pages (and unit page above).
 The destination_id cannot have type_of_unit of meter.
 Also, the source cannot be the same as the destination.
-The default values are:
+The default values are (code differs):

 - bidirectional is false
 - slope = 1